25. GUY FAWKES: Let’s Whet Your Appetite.

 By July 20th the conspirators have placed 36 barrels of gunpowder in a room under Parliament.

 On July 28th the threat of plague delays Parliament’s opening, in the King’s presence, until November 5th.
-Fawkes and his Catholic rebels worry because the Sell By Date for the gunpowder is August 20th, so they consider returning it all for a refund before it goes off.
+Fawkes and his Catholic rebels worry because the Sell By Date for the gunpowder is August 20th, so they contemplate returning it for a refund before it goes off.

-On October 26th, the Catholic Lord Monteagle receives a letter warning him in couched language that it might be advisable to ‘staye away from Parliemente, staye on your sofa in a place of safti for they shall receive a terrible blowe’ (the couched bit was the reference to the sofa).
+On October 26th, the Catholic Lord Monteagle receives a letter warning him in couched language to ‘staye away from Parliemente, staye on your sofa in a place of safti for they shall receive a terrible blowe’ (the couched bit was the reference to the sofa).

-Parliament is searched.
-In the early hours of November 5th Guy Fawkes is discovered in position with the gunpowder.
+Parliament is searched early on November 5th and Guy Fawkes is discovered with the gunpowder.
 Fawkes reveals his true identity on the rack, wishing he hadn’t left his driving licence at home as it would have been much easier.

 November 8th – Fawkes gives up the names of all his fellow conspirators on the rack.